Who is Emergent Inquiry for?

 Self-inquiry, meditation, and deepening your experience of your inherent freedom and wholeness

-Integrating the deepest parts of your inner life with your work and impact in the world
+Integrating your inner life with your work and impact in the world

 Additionally, two special populations I work with are those encountering Air Hunger and young adults (aged 18 and older) navigating the challenging terrain of discovering their authentic place in the world